Elvisdiaz1/node-README-creator/Develop/README.md

 ## Installation

-This is the install instructions
+instal

 ## Usage

-Here is the usage info
+use

 ## License

-MIT License
+This application license is: MIT License

 ##Contribution

-This is how you can contribute
+contr

 ## Tests

-This is the test are
+test

 ## Questions

-My GitHub is This is my github
+My GitHub is git
-If you have any questions, please contact me on my email at this is my email.
+If you have any questions, please contact me on my email at email.
 I will reach back to you as soon as possible